-A preventive maintenance checklist is a set of written tasks that guide the technician through a PM before it can be closed.
+A preventive maintenance checklist is a set of tasks that the technician needs to complete in order to close a preventive maintenance work order.

 A checklist gets all the steps and information out of a manual and into the hands of experienced technicians by standardizing PMs in your CMMS.

-The aim of a PM checklist is to create a reliable outcome across your facility—they ensure preventive maintenance tasks are done correctly, regardless of which member of your maintenance team completes them.
+The purpose of a preventive maintenance checklist is to ensure preventive maintenance tasks are done correctly and in the same sequence of steps, regardless of which maintenance team member completes them.

 - Record the strokes-per-minute at which Machine-X is running.
 Is the inlet temperature of Machine-X below 70°F?
 (Yes/Pass, No/Fail)

-- Record the outlet temperature of product from Machine-X using the infrared temperature meter.
-Is the outlet temperature under 95°F (Yes/Pass, No/Fail)
+- Record the outlet temperature of the product from Machine-X using the infrared temperature meter.
+Is the outlet temperature under 95°F?
+(Yes/Pass, No/Fail)